tarantool/doc/doc/1.7/book/box/box_schema.rst

         The maximum number of users is 32.

-    :param string user-name: name of user, which should conform to the :ref:`rules for object names <app_server-names>`
+    :param string user-name: name of user, which should not be a number and should not contain special characters
     :param table options: ``if_not_exists``, ``password``

     :return: nil